 Should I call the manufacturer's tech support line if my garage door opener is not working?

 If your garage door opener was installed within the last five years, we recommend first calling the company that installed it to see if there is any warranty from the manufacturer.

 Entry Systems offers a one-year labor warranty.
 Anything we do under a manufacturer's warranty outside this time will result in a labor charge.

-If you are handy or you want to simplify the process, you can go directly to the manufacturer, and they will ship parts directly to you.
+If you are handy or want to simplify the process, you can go directly to the manufacturer, who will ship parts directly to you.

 Manufacturer customer service agents will help you troubleshoot your issue and provide professional technical support over the phone.
 This is helpful if you can avoid paying a company to come out and diagnose for you.

 We often have customers who call, already knowing the issue with their garage door opener, received the parts in the mail, and just need those to be installed.
 This is a less expensive route, but there is always a chance that the representative will misdiagnose the issue over the phone.
 This can result in the garage door issue continuing longer and the customer spending more time on the problem.

 Often customers will call us first to have the issue taken care of fast.
 The brand Liftmaster now has a dealer sticker option in their MyQ app.
 See the below video to learn how to add this feature to your garage door opener.
 This option makes it possible for you to put in Entry Systems' code and have a health report sent directly to us.
 The error code is shared with us as soon as it occurs and we will contact you as quickly as possible.